Do Not Be Afraid

 Are we seeing signs that The Tribulation has begun?

-Are terrorist attacks an indication that The Tribulation has begun?
+Are mass shootings and other terrorist attacks an indication that The Tribulation has begun?
 Or any disaster (man-made or natural) since then?
 Or predictions about the end of the world?

 The official Catholic Church teaching on The Tribulation is worth reading at times like this.
 Otherwise, we are easily led astray by the many well-intentioned, often fear-filled, doom-sayers that are in our churches and in our email in-boxes.

 No, we are not in The Tribulation any more than we have been for 2000 years.
 Jesus said, “There will be wars and rumors of wars, and still this is not the end (read Matt.
 24:4ff).

 We have been living in the “End Times” since the Ascension of Jesus (see paragraph 670 of the Catechism).

 We must be ready for the Second Coming of Jesus every day, for our own personal Second Comings (the “Particular Judgment”) could happen any day — at the moment of our deaths (see Catechism paragraph 1021).

 As for the final, world-wide Second Coming, or for The Tribulation or the so-called “chastisements” that many people are talking about, we should get very familiar with what the Church officially has taught about this, from the Deposit of Faith, passed down to us through the centuries.
 Otherwise, we are easily led astray by the doom-sayers.
 As Jesus said in Matthew 24:4, “Watch out that no one deceives you.”

 For true Catholic teachings on this, here are a few places to see: